CyCraft/magnetar/docs/docs-main/setup/index.md

 ### Vue Example

-In Vue you must make sure you use the Vue 2 or Vue 3 plugin as local store which will enable reactivity.
+In Vue you must make sure you use the Vue 2 or Vue 3 plugin as local cache store which will enable reactivity.

 You can use a computed prop to show the data in your template like so: